openPMD/openPMD-standard/STANDARD.md

 Each file's *root* directory (path `/`) must at leat contain the attributes:

+  - `version`
+    - type: *(string)*
+    - description: (targeted) version of the format in "MAJOR.MINOR.REVISION", see section "The versions of this standard", minor and revision must not be neglected
+    - example: "1.0.0"

   - `basePath`
     - type: *(string)*
     - description: a common prefix for all data sets and sub-groups